Kabul Population 2019

 About 45% of Kabul’s population is Tajik.
 One-quarter is Hazara, another 25% is Pashtun, and minority ethnic groups include Baloch, Uzbek, Turkmen, and Afghan Hindu.

-Almost three-quarters of the population of Kabul follow Sunni Islam.
-Twenty-five percent of residents are Shiites.
+Almost three-quarters of the population of Kabul follow Sunni Islam, and around Twenty-five percent of residents are Shiites.
 Other religions in the city include Sikhism and Hinduism.

 The common language is Dari, although Pashto is widely spoken throughout the city as well.
 Many inhabitants speak more than one language.